You don’t have to be a high roller to visit Sin City. In fact, you can have a lot of fun in Las Vegas without spending too much money.

-My husband and I walked between 17,000- 20,000 steps during our visit.
+My husband and I walked between 17,000- 20,000 steps daily during our visit.
 If you want to save on some steps to see the sights I suggest purchasing a Monorail pass.

 Check out a few points of interest along the way on the Las Vegas Strip